bookergeorgetta-glitch/Portfolio/README.md

 I am a Masters of Science Geographic Information Science student at Clark University, in Worcester Massachusetts.
 I am proficient in ArcGIS Pro, Google Earth Engine and have basic experience with R Studio, Python and Javascript.
 I am interested in using GIS and remote sensing to understand wetland ecology and hydroecology.
-<button class="bg-purple-darker border-t-2 rounded-full opacity-75 px-3 py-2 shadow-lg font-serif text-base font-medium text-white">Button text</button>
+<button class="bg-purple-darker border-t-2 rounded-full opacity-75 px-3 py-2 shadow-lg font-serif text-base font-medium text-white">About Me</button>

 # Color LS